rodrigoelp/reactnative-typescript/readme.md

 > _I am a Mac user.
 Take these recommendations with a pinch of salt as it might not apply to your system._

+- First and extremely important, you will need `git`.
+Without it this repo might not make sense as every exercise has been stored in a separate repository and added to this one as submodules.
+If you want to check each individual project I have set up an [index](./index.md) with a basic description and observations gathered along its development process.
 - [XCode](https://developer.apple.com/xcode/) with command line tooling installed already.
 This is **required to run your code in iOS**.
 - [Android Studio](https://developer.android.com/studio/index.html) or  [Visual Studio for Mac](https://docs.microsoft.com/en-us/visualstudio/mac/) with the Android tooling and an emulator.
 - A text editor of sorts.
 I like [vscode](https://code.visualstudio.com/) a lot.
 - [Node](https://nodejs.org/en/).
 Best way to get it into your system is via [brew](https://brew.sh/) as I have tried the mac installer and it wasn't as flexible as with brew.
 There are other mechanisms to get it such as the [node version manager](https://github.com/creationix/nvm/blob/master/README.md) but I found it was much easier to do `brew install node`
 - You will need React-Native which can be installed via node package manager: `npm install react-native -g`

+## How to clone this repo?

+Cloning a repo with submodules is not too much of a problem (although dealing with submodules can be a pain)

+Just type in a terminal:

+`git clone --recursive -j8 git@github.com:rodrigoelp/reactnative-typescript.git`

+*What are those parameters?*

+Pretty easy:

+- `--recursive` tells `git` that you want to download everything in this repo, as well as anything included in the `.gitmodules` file.
+- `-j8` tells `git` you want to download anything additional in parallel.

+### But I have already typed in git clone before I read this message!

+That's fine... if you have already typed `git clone git@github.com:rodrigo.elp/....git` then you can initialize and download the exercises as follows (you must be at the root of the cloned project):

+`git submodule update --init --recursive`

+This will take care of the submodules and set it up for you.

 ## Anything else?